You can listen to the voice narrative or read through the text below.

-Back at the vehicle after days of drifting through the bush is like being six years old again in front of the sweets counter in the corner café – remnants of wine and snacks, a chair, a table (the food box lid), a warm shower (if you want), clean clothes (washed and sunned by the camp attendants), even different clothes for sleeping in, tweezers! (for finally pulling that irksome thorn).
+Being back at the fly camp after days of drifting through the bush is like being six years old again at the sweets counter in the corner café.
+There is suddenly lots to partake of – remnants of wine and snacks, a comfortable chair, a table (the food box lid), shower water warmed over the fire, if you want, clean clothes (washed by the camp attendants and smelling of sunlight), even different clothes for sleeping in – and tweezers, for finally pulling out that irksome thorn!

-Yes, a gentle repose, and later, when the sweets lust had been sated and the essential body maintenance done and the fire had calmed to a glow of coals with just the occasional lazy flame, then a slow reach for tomorrow, perhaps.
+Yes, a gentle repose, and later, when the lust to rummage and nibble is sated and the essential body maintenance done and the fire has calmed to a glow of coals with just the occasional lazy flame, then only, perhaps, a slow reach for tomorrow.

 Here’s a short passage from The Wanderers about arriving back in camp.
 This was a more permanent camp on the Zambezi, which we had borrowed from a safari operator working in the area.